jmartinezb00/jmartinezb00/README.md

 https://www.youtube.com/watch?v=T1n6KyndzvU

-# Communicator based on Hand Tracking (Machine Learnign)
+# Communicator based on Hand Tracking (Machine Learning)

 In this case, it is a communicator that uses a tts algorithm for people with speech difficulties.
 The operation of this is very simple, we will use a program based on a carousel of pictographs that are illuminated every x seconds.
 When the user decides which pictograph he wants the program to say, he only has to show his hand to the camera.
 The program has a Machine Learning algorithm that when detecting the hand, generates a trigger and says the phrase we want.